dgrieser/yaru/README.md

-# Ubuntu Yaru theme suite
+# Ubuntu Yarudave theme suite

-Yaru is the default theme for Ubuntu, backed by the community.
+Yarudave is the default theme for Ubuntu, backed by the community.

 It contains:
  * a GNOME Shell theme based on the [upstream GNOME shell theme](https://github.com/GNOME/gnome-shell/tree/master/data/theme)